govau/design-system-site/content/components/accordion/rationale/expand-collapse.md

 ---
 layout: component/rationale.js
-heading: No expand and collapse accordion
+heading: Single action accordions
 ---

+As the name implies, accordion elements traditionally collapse any open panels when another accordion is opened, like the musical instrument.
+This behaviour can often seem unpredictable for some users which is why our accordion component does not behave in that way.

-We chose not to implement an expand/collapse accordion style that collapses the open accordion when another accordion is clicked as this causes unpredictable behaviour.
-We wanted to make sure that users have full control over what content remains visible to minimise possible confusion when content suddenly ‘disappears’ from view.
+The intent is to make sure that users have full control over what content remains visible to minimise possible confusion when content suddenly ‘disappears’ from view.